Another Sony brand catastrophe in the making

 It all begins with a name that has meaning.

-What Sony is doing is confusing public feedback with a strategic and sound investigation into a target audience’s mind.
+The Sony brand is confusing public feedback with a strategic and sound investigation into a target audience’s mind.
 Making that stupid mistake is a brand catastrophe.